peterhinch/micropython-nano-gui/DRIVERS.md

 reasons or where the host cannot support high speeds.

 The driver provides an asynchronous `do_refresh(split=4)` method.
-If this is run the display will regularly be refreshed, but will periodically yield to the scheduler enabling other tasks to run.
-The arg determines the number of times in a frame where this will occur, so by default it will block for about 15ms.
-A `ValueError` will result if `split` is not an integer divisor of the `height` passed to the constructor.
+If this is run the display will be refreshed, but will periodically yield to the scheduler enabling other tasks to run.
+This is documented [here](./ASYNC.md).

-An application using this should call `refresh(ssd, True)` once at the start, then launch the `do_refresh` method.
-After that, no calls to `refresh` should be made.
-See `gui/demos/scale_async.py`.
-The initial synchronous `refresh` call will block for the full refresh period.

 ###### [Contents](./DRIVERS.md#contents)